 We all know that a diet too high in sugar has the potential to lead to diseases like type 2 diabetes later down the line.
 Factor in foods that keep your blood sugar levels even and don't cause a spike.
 Opting for low-glycemic foods is a good place to start.
 In fact, a low-GI diet has also been found to be beneficial in anyone trying to treat acne.
 Not sure which foods are low-GI?
-You can find a database of foods with a GI rating here.
 The GI index rates foods from 0 to 100, with foods rated at 55 or below as being low GI.

 Foods That Balance Hormones